 Katherine Center is the New York Times bestselling author of several novels, including How To Walk Away, Happiness for Beginners, The Bright Side of Disaster, Everyone Is Beautiful, Get Lucky, and The Lost Husband.
-Her books and essays have appeared in Redbook, People, USA Today, among others, as well as the anthologies Because I Love Her, CRUSH, and My Parents Were Awesome.
+Her books and essays have been featured in Redbook, People, and USA Today, among other publications, as well as the in anthologies Because I Love Her, CRUSH, and My Parents Were Awesome.
 Her upcoming Things You Save in a Fire will be published by St. Martin's Press in August 2019.
-Katherine is a graduate of Vassar College and the University of Houston's Creative Writing Program.
+Katherine is a graduate of Vassar College and the University of Houston's creative writing program.
 She lives in Houston with her husband and two sweet children.

 Susan Choi is the author of the novels My Education, American Woman, A Person of Interest, and The Foreign Student.
-Her work has been a finalist for the Pulitzer Prize and the PEN/Faulkner Award and winner of the PEN/W.G.
+Her work has been a finalist for the Pulitzer Prize and the PEN/Faulkner Award and has won the PEN/W.G.
 Sebald Award and the Asian-American Literary Award for fiction.
+She’s received NEA and Guggenheim Foundation fellowships.
 With David Remnick, she co-edited Wonderful Town: New York Stories from The New Yorker.
 Her upcoming Trust Exercise will be published by Henry Holt and Co. in April 2019.
-She’s received NEA and Guggenheim Foundation fellowships.
 She lives in Brooklyn.

-Julia Collin Davison is the host of America's Test Kitchen and Cook's Country and leads the recipe development team for America's Test Kitchen's cookbooks.
-She began working as a test cook for Cook's Illustrated in 1999 and is an original cast member of both television shows.
-Julia holds an A.O.S. from the Culinary Institute of America and a B.A. in Psychology and Philosophy from SUNY Albany and worked in Albany, the Berkshires, San Francisco, and Napa Valley at several restaurants, catering companies, schools, and wineries.
+Julia Collin Davison is the host and an original cast member of America's Test Kitchen and Cook's Country.
+She leads the recipe development team for America's Test Kitchen's cookbooks, and began working as a test cook for Cook's Illustrated magazine in 1999.
+Julia holds an Associate's Degree from the Culinary Institute of America and a BA in psychology and philosophy from SUNY Albany.
+She has worked in Albany, the Berkshires, San Francisco, and Napa Valley at restaurants, catering companies, schools, and wineries.

-Armando Lucas Correa is an award-winning journalist, editor, author, and the recipient of several awards from the National Association of Hispanic Publications and the Society of Professional Journalism.
-He is the author of the international bestseller The German Girl, which is published in thirteen languages.
+Armando Lucas Correa is an award-winning journalist, editor, and author and the recipient of several awards from the National Association of Hispanic Publications and the Society of Professional Journalism.
+He is the author of the international bestseller The German Girl, which is published in 13 languages.
 His upcoming The Daughter's Tale will be published by Atria Books in May 2019.
 He lives in New York City with his partner and their three children.
 Visit ArmandoLucasCorrea.com.

 Jennifer Croft is the winner of the 2018 Man Booker Prize for her translation of Flights by Olga Tokarczuk.
 She is the recipient of Fulbright, PEN, MacDowell, and National Endowment for the Arts grants and fellowships, as well as the inaugural Michael Henry Heim Prize for Translation.
 She holds a PhD from Northwestern University and an MFA from the University of Iowa.
-She is a founding editor of The Buenos Aires Review and has published her own work and numerous translations in The New York Times, The Los Angeles Review of Books, VICE, n+1, Electric Literature, and many others.
-Her memoir, Homesick, is forthcoming Fall 2019 from Unnamed Press.
+She is a founding editor of the Buenos Aires Review and has published her own work and numerous translations in the New York Times, the Los Angeles Review of Books, VICE, n+1, Electric Literature, and many others.
+Her memoir, Homesick, is forthcoming from Unnamed Press in fall 2019.

 Michael Croley was born in the foothills of the Appalachian Mountains.
 The recipient of an NEA Fellowship in Literature in 2016, his stories and essays have appeared in Narrative, Catapult, Blackbird, Kenyon Review Online, Virginia Quarterly Review, the Paris Review Daily, and elsewhere.
 His upcoming Any Other Place: Stories will be published by Blair in April 2019.
 He teaches creative writing at Denison University.

-Dana L. Davis is an African American actress who lives and works in LA.
+Dana L. Davis is an African American actress who lives and works in Los Angeles.
 She has starred in Heroes, Prom Night, Franklin & Bash, and 10 Things I Hate About You.
-Dana is a classically trained violinist and the founder of the Los Angeles based non-profit Culture for Kids LA, which provides inner city children free tickets and transportation to attend performing arts shows around LA county.
+Dana is a classically trained violinist and the founder of the Los Angeles-based nonprofit Culture for Kids LA, which provides inner-city children free tickets and transportation to attend performing arts shows around Los Angeles county.
 She currently appears in the animated series Star vs. the Forces of Evil.
-Tiffany Sly Lives Here Now is her first novel.
-Her sophomore novel The Voice in My Head will be published in May 2019 by Inkyard Press.
-You can visit her at danaldavis.com or follow @DanaLDavis
+Tiffany Sly Lives Here Now was her first novel; her sophomore novel The Voice in My Head, will be published in May 2019 by Inkyard Press.
+You can visit her at danaldavis.com or follow her on Twitter at @DanaLDavis.

 Catherine Doyle grew up beside the Atlantic Ocean in the west of Ireland.
 Her love of reading began with great Irish myths and legends, and fostered in her an ambition to one day write her own.
-The Storm Keeper's Island (Bloomsbury Children's Books, January 2019) is her debut middle-grade novel and was inspired by her real-life ancestral home of Arranmore Island (where her grandparents grew up), and the adventures of her many sea-faring ancestors.
-After living in Dublin City for two years, Catherine is now based in Galway but spends a lot of her time in the US and London.
+The Storm Keeper's Island (Bloomsbury Children's Books, January 2019), her debut middle-grade novel, was inspired by her real-life ancestral home of Arranmore Island (where her grandparents grew up) and the adventures of her many sea-faring ancestors.
+After living in Dublin City for two years, Catherine is now based in Galway but spends a lot of her time in the U.S. and London.

-Bob Eckstein is an award-winning illustrator, writer, New Yorker cartoonist, snowman expert, and author of the New York Times bestselling Footnotes from the Greatest Bookstores (Clarkson Potter) and The History of the Snowman (Simon & Schuster).
-His cartoons, OpEds, and short stories appear regularly in the New York Times, New York Daily News, MAD magazine, and Barron’s among many others.
+Bob Eckstein is an award-winning illustrator, writer, New Yorker cartoonist, snowman expert, and author of the New York Times bestselling Footnotes From the Greatest Bookstores (Clarkson Potter) and The History of the Snowman (Simon & Schuster).
+His cartoons, op-eds, and short stories appear regularly in the New York Times, New York Daily News, MAD magazine, and Barron’s, among other publications.
 He was a columnist for the Village Voice, New York Newsday, and Time Out New York.
 He has been interviewed in over 100 TV, radio, and magazine spots.
-His upcoming The Illustrated History of the Snowman will be published by Globe Pequot Press in September 2018.
+The Illustrated History of the Snowman will be published by Globe Pequot Press in September 2018.